CyberTea0X/delta_art/README.md

 # delta_art
-Complete rewrite of my course work all by myself using Go for backend (gorm, gin, jwt) and Typescript(sweltejs)
+Complete rewrite of my course work all by myself using Go for backend (gorm, gin, jwt) and Typescript(next.js)

 ## Main objectives:
  - JWT with refresh and access tokens for safety